 Many people believe that when they're hired for a job, they must accept what's being offered to them in terms of salary and benefits.
 However, this isn't necessarily the case.
-In fact, in many cases, workers can successfully negotiate better terms for an offer so they don't end up leaving money or other benefits on the table.
-But this is only possible if they ask a potential employer for what they want.
+In fact, in many cases, workers can successfully negotiate better terms if they ask a potential employer for what they want.
 For you to be successful when negotiating a job offer, you need to approach it in the right way.
 Below are tips you can use to boost the chances of getting what you want during the negotiation process:

-- Do Your Research research the market salary range for the position and find out the organization's pay strategy if possible. - Know Your Value Understand the value you bring to the company.
+- Do Your Research Research the market salary range for the position and find out the organization's pay strategy if possible. - Know Your Value Understand the value you bring to the company.
 Tie the value of the salary you are requesting to the impact you will make on the company in a quantifiable manner, and then attach your salary request to this equation. - Consider The First Offer A Starting Point Don't immediately say "yes," and don't accept the first offer.
 When you ask for a higher amount, be prepared with reasons behind it, and don't be afraid to ask for more time to consider the offer. - Negotiate More Than Money Noncash components of the overall offer should be carefully considered.
-You may be able to ask for a flexible work schedule, additional vacation time, professional development opportunities, and/or the ability to request a review in the first 3 to 6 months.
+You may be able to ask for a flexible work schedule, additional vacation time, professional developments, and/or the ability to request a review in the first 3 to 6 months.